cosminrentea/mdd/README.md

 Structural queries on Markdown files for coding agents.

 `mdd` gives AI coding agents (and humans) a compressed map of documentation so they can decide **what** to read before consuming context tokens.
-Think of it as `jq` for Markdown structure.
+Think of it as the Swiss Army knife for "Markdown-Driven Development" (MDD).

 ## Features